kojinkai/js-handbook/README.md

 function anotherHoistingTest() {
-  foo(); // TypeError "foo is not a function" bar(); // this runs! const foo = function() { // this function expression is now assigned to local variable 'foo'
+  foo(); // TypeError "foo is not a function" bar(); // this runs! var foo = function() { // this function expression is now assigned to local variable 'foo'
     console.log('this will not run');
   }
   function bar() { // function expression, given the name 'bar'